akashpawar6474/DSA-/README.md

 91. Majority Element => Majority voting algorithm very simple and imp problem(14th problem of sde sheet)
 92. Majority Element II => Majorit voting algorithm very simplem but with some additional checks(15th problem of sde sheet)
 93. Binary Search => simple binary search problem to find target in sorted array
+94. First Bad Version => binary search problem where we have to shrink the boundaries Very good problem lot of time wasted to understand what is input